-Network slicing represents a new paradigm to operate mobile networks.
-With network slicing, the underlying infrastructure is "sliced" into logically separate networks that can be customized to the specific needs of their tenant.
-Hands-on experiments on this technology are essential to understand its benefits and limits, and to validate the design and deployment choices.
-While some network slicing prototypes have been built for RANs, leveraging on the wide availability of radio hardware and open source software, there is currently no open source suite for end-to-end network slicing available to the research community.
-In this article we fill this gap by developing an end-to-end network slicing protocol stack, POSENS, which relies on a slice-aware shared RAN solution.
+Abstract-Network slicing represents a new paradigm to operate mobile networks.
+With network slicing, the underlying infrastructure is "sliced" into logically separate networks which can be customized to the specific needs of their tenant.
+Hand-on experiments on this technology are essential to understand its benefits and limits, and to validate the design and deployment choices.
+While some network slicing prototypes have been built for the radio access networks (RANs), leveraging on the wide availability of radio hardware and open source software, there is currently no open source suite for end-to-end network slicing available to the research community.
+In this paper we fill this gap by developing an end-to-end network slicing protocol stack, POSENS, which relies on a slice-aware shared RAN solution.
 We design the required algorithms and protocols, and provide a full implementation leveraging on state-of-the-art software components.
-We validate the effectiveness of POSENS in achieving tenant isolation and network slices customization, showing that no price in performance is paid toward this end.
+We validate the effectiveness of POSENS in achieving tenant isolation and network slices customization, showing that no price in performance is paid to this end.
 We believe that our tool will prove very useful to researchers and practitioners working on this novel architectural paradigm.

-INTRODUCTION
+I. INTRODUCTION

-Fifth generation (5G) networks will change the way in which cellular connectivity is provided.
-High data rates (50+ Mb/s), extensive coverage (10+ Tb/s/km2), and low latencies (< 5 ms) are just a few of the target key performance indicators (KPIs) to be fulfilled by the next generation mobile networks [1].
+5G Networks will change the way in which cellular connectivity is provided.
+High data rates (50+ Mbps), extensive coverage (10+ Tbps/Km2) and low latencies (<5 ms) are just few of the target Key Performance Indicators (KPIs) to be fulfilled by the next generation mobile networks [1].
 However, not all services are going to require these KPIs, as different applications will have different requirements.
 To efficiently provide services that meet these requirements, one key enabling technology is network slicing [2].

-A network slice consists of a set of resources assigned to a tenant to provide a specific service.1 Those resources are both network resources (e.g., spectrum, link capacities) and cloud resources (i.e., the infrastructure required to run the virtual network functions, VNFs).
-Tenants could be mobile network operators providing enhanced mobile broadband (eMBB), or third party verticals [3] that use a slice specifically tailored to their needs (e.g., ultra-low latency).
+A network slice consists of a set of resources assigned to a tenant to provide a specific service.1 Those resources are both network resources (e.g., spectrum, link capacities), and cloud resources (i.e., the infrastructure required to run the Virtual Network Functions, VNFs).
+Tenants could be mobile network operators providing enhanced Mobile Broadband (eMBB), or third party verticals [3] that use a slice specifically tailored to their needs (e.g., ultra-low latency).
 To satisfy the service requirements of each tenant, a different network slice will be instantiated to provide the corresponding service.
-This ability to provide highly customizable services over the same shared infrastructure will increase the revenue opportunities and drastically reduce the costs of 5G networking due to the improvements in efficiency.
+This ability to provide highly customizable services over the same shared infrastructure will increase the revenue opportunities, and drastically reduce the costs of 5G networking, due to the improvements in efficiency.

 The advantages of network slicing are clear [4], and there is a wide consensus among the industrial and standardization communities on the need to adopt this technology.
-However, we lack a thorough experimental validation of its effectiveness, for example, on the gains when using different mechanisms for orchestrations, or under different traffic scenarios.
+However, we lack a thorough experimental validation of its effectiveness, e.g., on the gains when using different mechanisms for orchestrations, or under different traffic scenarios.
 While there are implementations for some of the the enablers for network slicing, to the best of our knowledge there is no solution that implements end-to-end network slicing.
-More specifically, virtualization is a mature technology that has been extensively used for the wired elements, with technologies such as OpenStack (https://www.openstack.org) and Kubernetes (https://kubernetes.io) for virtual machine and container management, respectively.
-However, the situation is less mature for the wireless access part, Orion [5] being among the few proposals to implement slicing at the radio access network (RAN) that have been tested in practice [6].
+More specifically, virtualization is a mature technology that has been extensively used for the wired elements, with technologies such as e.g. OpenStack2 and Kubernetes3 for virtual machine and containers management, respectively.
+However, the situation is less mature for the wireless access part, Orion [8] being among the few proposals to implement slicing at the Radio Access Network (RAN) that have been tested in practice.